The Only Real Estate Audit Checklist You Need

 The way a real estate audit works differs depending on your state.
 However, most follow a similar structure.
 This is how the real estate audit process tends to work:

-1. An auditor will be assigned to your case.
-This person will tell you exactly what you need to prepare and by what deadline.
+- An auditor will be assigned to your case, and this person will tell you exactly what you need to prepare and by what deadline.

-1. You’ll have to document any steps you’d need to take to fix any compliance or risk management issues that occur.
+- You’ll have to document any steps you need to take to fix any compliance or risk management issues that occur.

 The length of an audit period depends on the size of your brokerage and the audit findings.